Transit FireNet Workflow for GCP¶

 - Choose the Aviatrix Transit Gateway and Click “Enable”

-For GCP deployment, Transit FireNet function is enabled when launching the gateway, skip this step.
+In a GCP deployment, Transit FireNet function is enabled when launching the gateway.
+You can skip this step.

 - Navigate to MULTI-CLOUD TRANSIT -> Transit FireNet -> #2 Manage FireNet Policy

 - Add spokes to the Inspected box for traffic inspection

 By default, FireNet inspects ingress (INET to VPC) and east-west traffic (VPC to VPC) only.

 Step 7a: Launch and Associate Firewall Instance¶